-Attorney David C. Femminineo has single-handedly recovered over $70 million in Michigan personal injury and Michigan auto accident cases for his clients.
-Mr. Femminineo has recovered $10 million for his clients in a single year.
+Attorney David C. Femminineo has single-handedly recovered Over $100 million in Michigan personal injury and Michigan auto accident cases for his clients.

 This was an ongoing traumatic brain injury, 24-hour attendant care case.
 Plaintiff susptained a traumatic brain injury in an accident that occurred when he was 5 years old.
 The auto no-fault insurer sought to negotiate a total buyout of plaintiff’s benefits, including monthly payment of lifetime benefits that are consistent with the existing payments.

 Raises for plaintiff’s anticipated medical needs as well as for plaintiff’s service providers will occur each and every year for the remainder of his life.
 The payments will in crease each and every year pursuant to a payment schedule.
 The escalating benefits are guaranteed for the life of the plaintiff.

 Plaintiff sought wage loss, medical bills – $63,974.

 On Feb.
 20, 2011, plaintiff Nichelle Cooper was involved in an auto accident, which resulted in a back injury requiring surgery.
 Plaintiff, a young single mother, did not have pre-existing back issues and sought third-party overdue benefits damages from defendant State Farm Mutial Automobile Insurance Co.

 Defendant argued that plaintiff’s treatment for the back injury was not related to the auto accident.

 Plaintiff’s counsel narrowed the issues to be decided by the jury to wage loss, medical bills and interest.

 A Macomb County jury determined that plaintiff was injured in the accident and awarded $14,467.44 in allowable expenses; $36,532.32 in wage loss; and $12,974.33 in interest for overdue benefits.